serkodev/nuxt-single-html/README.md

 - 🚀 &nbsp;Works out-of-the-box with zero configuration required for seamless setup.
 - 📦 &nbsp;Supports inline JavaScript, CSS and images, etc.
 - ⚡ &nbsp;SSG & SPA friendly, works with Nuxt Pages and multiple routes.
-- 🛠️ &nbsp;Achieve single HTML file generation by adjusting Nuxt options, no additional dependencies required.
+- 🧩 &nbsp;Achieve single HTML file generation by adjusting Nuxt config within a Nuxt module, no additional dependencies required.

 ## Why?

-TODO
+For most websites, bundling your entire web application into a single file is generally NOT RECOMMENDED.
+However, in certain scenarios, this can be useful, such as:

+-	Integrating your web app within desktop or mobile WebView components
+-	Deploying your web app to environments with strict access requirements
+-	Embedding your web app in embedded devices

+In these special cases, `nuxt-single-html` allows you to leverage the powerful development experience of Nuxt while easily bundling your web app into a single HTML file, even supporting page pre-rendering.

+This module is specifically designed to work with Nuxt.
+If you are looking for a similar solution for other frameworks, consider using [vite-plugin-singlefile](https://github.com/richardtallent/vite-plugin-singlefile).

-## Quick Setup
+## Quickstart

 Install the module to your Nuxt application with one command: